tracetidwell/ncr/README.md

 ### Windows

 To install MySQL for windows, we need to first download it.
 You can do that [here](https://dev.mysql.com/downloads/installer/).
 Open the installer, select 'Developer Default', and click 'Next'.
 After completing the installation, you will need to setup MySQL.
 A new screen will open with a 'High Availability' option.
 Select 'Standalone MySQL Server' and click 'Next'.
 Click 'Next' on the next two screens until you come to 'Accounts and Roles'.
 Create a root password along with a new user.
 You should probably give this user the DB Admin role.
 Remember this username and password, as you will need to it to connect to the database through the app.
+Click next the rest of the way through and then 'Execute' at the end.

 After completing the installation, we need to create the specific databse for the project and all necessary tables.
 Open a command prompt and 'cd' into the root folder of the project.
 Then type:
 `C:\Program Files\MySQL\MySQL Server 8.0\bin\mysql -u root -p`